Of all the European countries, exploring France with a motorhome is the obvious choice for us Brits. Just a hop over the channel and we’re there.

 – Motorhoming in France is the perfect opportunity to take in the incredible countryside

-The Loire Valley, in Central France, is one of the most popular places to go on a road trip.
+The Loire Valley, is one of the most popular places to go on a road trip in Central France.
 It’s here that you’ll find stunning chateaux to stay at and / or explore, underground villages, and of course, the Loire River – available for all water based activities.

 The Mountain Road is aka the route of the Grand Alps.
 Living up to its name, this is a drive that starts from Lake Geneva on the border with Switzerland and takes you all the way to the Mediterranean Sea, somewhere like Nice, by way of the French Alps.

 That means there’s tonnes of beautiful scenery, peaks and passes to marvel at as well as a good few opportunities to pop on the hiking boots and get in a workout.

 While it’s closed in winter, motorhomes can travel the 400 plus miles between May and October and there are plenty of campsites along the way.
 There’s also loads of stunning places complete with car parks that you can simply call home for the night and wake up to snowy peaks in the morning.